 What kind of jam is best for these bars?

-I’ve made these with natural strawberry preserves, and then raspberry preserves, and they worked well.
-I also once made them with leftover cranberry sauce and they were delicious too!
-And once I used fig jam for a Fig Newton type of a thing and they were so good!
+I’ve made these with natural strawberry preserves, raspberry preserves, leftover cranberry sauce, fig jam, and lower sugar Chia Jam and they all work.
 As long as the jam or preserves aren’t too runny or liquidy, it should work well.

 I suggest using a “natural” jam “fruit-juice sweetened” or “honey sweetened” (or something along those lines!), rather than a conventional one if you’d rather these not be super sweet as those more natural versions are usually a lot less sweet.